-• Care Advocacy.
-Each member using the platform will have 24/7 access to a Care Advocate who will act as a healthcare concierge, connecting our members to in-network specialist in their area, to specialists via the platform over video chat and messaging, and informing women of information and tools available on the platform.
+- Care Advocacy.
+Each member using the platform will have 24/7 access to a Care Advocate who will act as a healthcare concierge, connecting them to in-network specialists in their area and via video chat and messaging and informing them of information and tools available on the platform. - Telehealth.
+Through the platform, members will have 24/7 access to video appointments with a range of specialized health care providers, including OB/GYNs, mental health specialists, doula and midwives, and a variety of other provider types to offer physical, emotional, and social care.

-- Telehealth.
-Through the platform, members will have 24/7 access to video appointments with a range of specialized health care providers including OB/GYNs, mental health specialists, doula and midwifes, and a variety of other provider types to provider physical, emotional, and social care. - The available telehealth network includes a diverse network with support for multiple languages, and all races and ethnicities. - The platform offers provider matching based on member identify and preferences. - Education.
+- ✓ The available telehealth network includes a diverse network with support for multiple languages and all races and ethnicities. - ✓ The platform offers provider matching based on member identity and preferences. - Education.
 The platform offers articles, webinars, and virtual and live online classes on topics across the maternity continuum of prenatal, delivery, and postpartum. - Tools.
 The platform offers symptom trackers, screenings, and assessments.
-Member completion of risk assessment will allow the platform to identify risks, and provide personalized content geared to promote healthy behavior changes and other actions.
+Member completion of risk assessment will allow the platform to identify risks and provide personalized content geared to promote healthy behavior changes and other actions.

-The platform is designed explicitly to meet the needs of and engage pregnant and postpartum women, and to improve maternal and infant outcomes.
-The platform will enhance care beyond our in-house Special Delivery program and community supports and will drive better clinical outcomes in maternity care for members, reducing unnecessary C-sections and emergency room visits, and lowering NICU admissions; boost engagement rates for pregnant members; and address health equity by providing culturally competent care and support, 24/7, regardless of location or proximity to brick and mortar providers.
+The platform is designed explicitly to meet the needs of and engage pregnant and postpartum women and to improve maternal and infant outcomes.
+The platform will enhance care beyond our in-house Special Delivery program and community support.
+It will drive better clinical outcomes in maternity care for members, reducing unnecessary C-sections and emergency room visits and lowering NICU admissions.
+It will also boost engagement rates for pregnant members and address health equity by providing culturally competent care and support, 24/7, regardless of location or proximity to brick-and-mortar providers.